BF/SF Vibratone

 Amp and speaker setup

 The inbuilt speaker of the Vibratone is a 100w, 4 ohm Jensen ceramic speaker.
 Unless you learn a trick from us and bypass the crossover filter, you have to use the included wiring harness and crossover filter to connect to the Vibratone.
 The Vibratone consist of a closed back cabinet providing a deep bass response.
-It was designed to function differently from regular speaker cabinets where you have direct line of slight to to the speaker cones (through a grill cloth).
+It was designed to function differently from regular speaker cabinets where you have direct line of sight to to the speaker cones (through a grill cloth).
 The sound waves from the Vibratone loudspeaker is prevented from propagating directly out of the cabinet.
 The Styrofoam plate is in front of the speaker and it’s uneven shape will redirect the sound waves to certain directions while it rotates.
 The Vibratone is therefore very inefficient as a speaker cabinet, meaning it does not play loud.
 In terms of tone it lacks treble but has lots of deep bass due to the closed back construction, which is why the Leslie engineers built the crossover filter.
 The Vibratone needs only the mids.
 Filtering out the bass also means less risk of blowing the speaker at higher volumes.

 Those who need more volume and clean headroom from the Vibratone can replace the internal Jensen speaker with a highly efficient, modern speaker.
 A loud NeoDymium speaker is highly recommended because of high power handling, efficiency and low weight.
 You might also replace the 10″ with a 12″ speaker.
 Please note that the Vibratone weighs 30-35 kgs already.